Many people with sleep difficulties say that Sunday night insomnia is a real problem for them. Why is Sunday night so tough for some people?

 Cause 2: Biological rhythms

-Another reason that Sunday night insomnia is problematic might surprise you.
-It has nothing to do with thinking about work or school.
+Another reason that Sunday night insomnia is problematic may surprise you.
+It has nothing to do with anxiety about work or school.
 It has to do with our circadian rhythms.
-We often change our sleep schedules when the weekend comes.
-After five days in a row of needing to get to sleep early, we might decide to enjoy ourselves and stay up late.
+We often change our sleep schedules when the weekend begins.
+After five days in a row of needing to get to sleep early, we may decide to enjoy ourselves and stay up late.
 We might go out, be social, or do something else fun that keeps us up past our usual bedtime.

 Unfortunately, by changing our wake and sleep times on the weekends, we make it nearly impossible to go to sleep at our desired time on Sunday night.
 Our bodies’ homeostatic sleep drive builds up during the day.
 Approximately 16 hours after we wake up, it has reached a sufficient level that we are able to get to sleep easily.
-But if on a Sunday we wake up at 10:30 and then try to get to sleep at 11 p.m., our homeostatic drive will only have had twelve and a half hours to build up!
+But if on a Sunday we wake up at 10:30 a.m. and then try to get to sleep at 11 p.m., our homeostatic drive will only have had twelve and a half hours to build up!
 This is typically not enough, and we will have trouble getting to sleep before 2:30 a.m.

-If you suffer from Sunday night insomnia, and go to sleep late (and wake up late) on weekends, you might consider setting a regular wake time that is the same for weekdays and weekends.
+If you suffer from Sunday night insomnia and go to sleep late (and wake up late) on weekends, you might consider setting a regular wake time that is the same for weekdays and weekends.
 Ultimately, if insomnia becomes a chronic problem, you might consider seeking out CBT-I, a CBT treatment designed specifically for those suffering from chronic insomnia.